Advertise with us

 Visiting the Statue of Liberty

-From there, it's just matter of following the "This Way to the Statue of Liberty" signs to buy tickets. $13 for adult general admission includes ferry service to and from Manhattan Island at Battery Park.
+From there, it's just matter of following the "This Way to the Statue of Liberty" signs to buy tickets at Castle Clinton in Battery Park. $13 for adult general admission includes ferry service to and from Manhattan Island.

-Inside, also be sure to view the Statue of Liberty museum featuring lots of interesting historical photos and interesting trivia and fun facts about Miss Liberty throughout her history.
+Inside, also be sure to view the Statue of Liberty museum featuring lots of interesting historical photos and interesting trivia about Miss Liberty throughout her history.
+UPDATE: The museum is currently being completely revamped with a completely new design, and is scheduled to open in 2019.

 The Statue of Liberty around the Web: